dfuenzalida/gedit-git-branch-statusbar/README.md

 Requirements
 ------------

-On Ubuntu and Debian, just install the `python-git` and `msgfmt` packages, then install as described below.
+On Ubuntu and Debian, just install the `make`, `python3-git` and `gettext` packages, then install as described below.

 Install from sources
 ------------